Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06c_ExecutionStatistics.md

 ![Execution statistics](../../Assets/Screenshots/ActindoWorkFlow/Logs/ExecutionStatistics.png)

-The list displays the average processing time in seconds for each process action over a specific time period.
-For example, you can use it to review your workflow processes to identify process actions that take longer than average and to use this information for further analysis of your workflow.
+The list displays the average execution time in seconds for each process action over a specific time period.
+For example, you can use it to review your workflow processes to identify process actions that take longer than average.
+You can use this information for further analysis of your workflow.

 The following functions and fields are available for this list: